lob/lob-openapi/README.md

 To add a test, look in the `tests/` directory for a file named for the resource with the endpoint in question.

-The contract tests are not yet in CI, so be sure to run the contract tests when reviewing PRs!
+The contract tests run on github whenever you push to github and/or open a pull request.

 During development of the spec for existing endpoints, you can run Prism as a [validation proxy](https://meta.stoplight.io/docs/prism/docs/getting-started/03-cli.md#proxy) by running `npm run proxy`.